Wines

 The long genesis of Sassicaia

-In 1978 was the first success, during a blind tasting with anonymous samples of cabernet-based wines, organised in London by Hugh Johnson for Decanter magazine, where Sassicaia 1972 won first place among 33 wines selected from all over the world.
+In 1978 came international recognition: during a blind tasting of anonymous Cabernet-based wines organised in London by Hugh Johnson for Decanter magazine, Sassicaia 1972 was awarded first place among 33 wines selected from around the world.

 History